zeitlings/alfred-workflows/README.md

             <img src="assets/icons/ocr.png">
         </td>
         <td>
-            Optical Character Recognition Workflow.
-Take a snapshot and copy the recognized text to the clipboard.
+            The workflow allows you to copy text from images using optical character recognition.
+Take a snapshot with your mouse or trackpad and the recognized text is automatically copied to the clipboard.
 No external dependencies are required to perform the OCR.
         </td>
     </tr>
 </table>